Rethinking the Global Knowledge of CLIP in Training-Free Open-Vocabulary Semantic Segmentation: Experiments

 \subsection{Ablation study}

 \textbf{Effect of components in GCLIP.} As shown in Table~\ref{table_main}, we verify the effectiveness of proposed components in GCLIP.
 Compared with ClearCLIP~\cite{ClearCLIP}, the channel suppression strategy (numbers with only ``CS'') on average brings 0.5\% mIoU improvement.
 Notably, it achieves 1.3\% mIoU performance gain on Cityscapes.
-Introducing the attention map fusion strategy (numbers of ``GCLIP'') yields better results, \emph{i.e.,} 1\% mIoU improvement on average across all benchmarks.
+Additionally introducing the attention map fusion strategy (numbers of ``CS \& AMF'') yields additional 1\% improvement.
+Compared to previous state-of-the-art, GCLIP yields 1.5\% mIoU gain on average across all benchmarks.

 \textbf{Effect of $l$ in attention map fusion (AMF).} In AMF, we set $l=1$ in our solution, which means we fuse the Query-Key attention map of the first and the second global-token emerging blocks with the final-block Query-Query attention map.
 In order to validate the effect of $l$, we perform an ablation on the effect of $l$ in AMF in Table~\ref{table_ablation_attn}.
-On average, $l = 1$ yields best results and the performance is insensitive to $l$.
+On average, $l = 1$ yields the best results, and the performance is insensitive to $l$.

+\textbf{Effect of fusing strategy in AMF} Our AMF automatically discovers the global-token emerging block $L_g$ and fuses the attention maps of block $L_g$ and $L_{g+1}$ with the final Q-Q attention.
+In order to verify the effectiveness of our fusion strategy in AMF, we provide results of more fusion choices in Table~\ref{table_ablation_amf_more}.
+In this table, $L_i$ means we begin to fuse from the $i$-th Block, while $l$ denotes fusing $l$ blocks following the $i$-th Block.
+The ablations are performed on ADE20K.
+From the table, we observe that the fusion strategy ($L_6$, $l=1$) of AMF yields the best results {and the optimal starting block for fusion aligns well with the discovered global-token emerging block $L_g$.}

-\textbf{Effect of different blocks to perform channel suppression (CS).} We employ CS from block 7 to the last block of CLIP in our solution, as we observe a noticeable decrease of the entropy of weight norms at these blocks (shown in Figure~\ref{introduction_fig}(c)).
-To validate the effect of this choice, we perform an ablation to test the effect of different blocks to perform CS in Table~\ref{table_ablation_wn}.
+\textbf{Effect of different blocks to perform channel suppression (CS).} We employ CS from block 7 to the last block of CLIP in our solution, as we observe a noticeable decrease of the entropy of weight norms at these blocks (shown in Figure~\ref{introduction_fig}(c)). {Since the entropy of weight norms only depends on the pre-trained weights, the choice of beginning layer in CS is the same across all datasets.} To validate the effect of this choice, we perform an ablation to test the effect of different blocks to perform CS in Table~\ref{table_ablation_wn}.
 In this ablation, we do not include the AMF but simply test with CS.
 The results show that suppressing from block 7 yields the best result on average, which is consistent with the decreasing trend of entropy of weight norms from block 7.